jbfavre/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.output.logfile  STRING traffic.out

-   The name and location of the file that contains warnings, status messages, and error messages produced by the |TS|
-   processes.
-If no path is specified, then |TS| creates the file in its logging directory.
+   This is used for log rolling configuration so |TS| knows the path of the output file that should be rolled.
+This configuration takes the name of the file receiving :program:`traffic_server` and :program:`traffic_manager` process output that is set via the ``--bind_stdout`` and ``--bind_stderr`` :ref:`command-line options <traffic_server>`.
+   :ts:cv:`proxy.config.output.logfile` is used only to identify the name of the output file for log rolling purposes and does not override the values set via ``--bind_stdout`` and ``--bind_stderr``.

+   If a filename is passed to this option, then it will be interpreted relative to :ts:cv:`proxy.config.log.logfile_dir`.
+If a different location is desired, then pass an absolute path to this configuration.

 .. ts:cv:: CONFIG proxy.config.output.logfile_perm STRING rw-r--r--

-   The log file permissions.
+   The log file permissions for the file receiving |TS| output, the path of which is configured via the ``--bind_stdout`` and ``--bind_stderr`` :ref:`command-line options <traffic_server>`.
 The standard UNIX file permissions are used (owner, group, other).
 Permissible values are:

    ===== ======================================================================
    Value Description